 Chaz used the kind of 3/4”-thick birch veneered plywood I recommend for main cabinet bodies, and I helped him decide how to arrange the drawer openings and face frames to accommodate the sink and shelves as he drew up his design.
 To make things a little easier, Chaz opted to paint his cabinet, so he saved money using poplar for all the solid wood parts.
 Poplar’s an economical option that’s hard enough to resist damage and is tight-grained so it takes paint well.

 He did end up buying a few tools, including a belt sander based on my recommendations.
 My top pick for Chaz was a Makita.
 I bought this same model back in the late 1980s and it’s still working great for me.
-I also own and recommend a Porter-Cable model.
-Though not quite as nice to use as the Makita, it’s quite good and at a lower price.
-Both these machines are made to use 3” x 21” belts, which is a common size.
-The Makita actually handles 3” x 24” belts quite nicely, too.
+Although it’s rated as taking 3″ x 24″ abrasive belts, the Makita actually handles 4” x 24” belts quite nicely, too.
 The wider belt is my preference.